-With This App Made By 100+ Language Experts, You'll Be Speaking A New Language In 3 Weeks
+With This App Made By 100+ Language Experts, You'll Start Speaking A New Language In 3 Weeks

-Over 100 linguists are currently beavering away at Babbel HQ to develop the best language-learning app ever.
+Over 100 language experts are currently beavering away at Babbel HQ to develop the best language-learning app ever.
 Over one million active subscribers are already convinced.
 So who are these people and what are they doing so right?

 Just how many people does it take to create a range of award-winning language courses?
 At Babbel, we have a team of over 100 linguists and language experts working together on one floor of our Berlin office.
 It’s probably one of the most multilingual places on Earth.
 Sitting beside an Italian who speaks Russian, French, German, English and Finnish is a German who speaks Spanish, Portuguese and English.
 And they’re all learning other languages, of course.